TreeGee73/password-generator/README.md

 ## 📚 Educational Project

-This project was completed as part of University of Arizona Full-Stack Web Development Bootcamp] to demonstrate understanding of specific concepts like: HTML, CSS, & JavaScript.
+This project was completed as part of University of Arizona Full-Stack Web Development Bootcamp] to demonstrate understanding of specific concepts like: HTML, CSS, & JavaScript.<br>

-**Status:** Archived - No longer under active development **Purpose:** Portfolio demonstration of technical concepts **Completed:** November 2020
+**Status:** Archived - No longer under active development<br>
+**Purpose:** Portfolio demonstration of technical concepts<br>
+**Completed:** November 2020

 ---